oss-mirror/isc-bind9/doc/notes/notes-current.rst

   public key.
 [GL #1689]

 - The introduction of KASP support broke whether the second field of sig-validity-interval was treated as days or hours.
+(Thanks to Tony Finch.)
 [GL !3735]